Triple-T/gradle-play-publisher/README.md

   --release-status inProgress --user-fraction .25
 ```

+#### Finishing a rollout

+If you have an ongoing `inProgress` release and would like to perform a full rollout, simply change
+the release status to `completed`.
+A user fraction of `1.0` is invalid and will be rejected.

 ### Handling version conflicts

 If an artifact already exists with a version code greater than or equal to the one you're trying to